June 24 '2013

 Vehicle is lowered so the battery lay on the battery support fixture

 Twelve bolts around holding the battery removed.
-Vehicle lifted with battery remaining on the fixture.
+Vehicle lifted with battery remaining on

 Overview of this step.